ryssbowh/craft-warmer/README.md

 You can send an email after each warmer's run.

+From 1.1.0 elements urls (and related elements urls) can be warmed automatically when they are saved, this will need to be enabled in the settings.

 ## Installation

 - Install through composer `composer require ryssbowh/craft-warmer` or using the Craft store.